top of page

 Podcast #62

 In this conversation, with Sarah Philp and Billy Burke, Nicky explores the importance of early learning and childcare and the differences and similarities with other areas of learning.
-The lessons contained are applicable to all settings, where relational pedagogy is the key to unlocking potential.
+Nicky shares her view that relational pedagogy is the key to unlocking potential.

 Screenshot 2024-09-06 102921_edited_edited.jpg